 This grouping of bronze specials serve many purposes.
 First and foremost, they are all Tactics, which empower the Enslave leader ability.
 We want to get this leader ability to at least 5 when we use it, requiring at least 8 Tactics cards in the deck.
 Secondly, we are able to reduce the number of bronze units we play to allow us to run Artorius Vigo.
 On top of these, the Tactics are simply good cards that we want to include in most decks anyway.

 One of the common choices in Nilfgaard is to use some expensive “bombs” to help us generate points on our own side.
 The basic idea of the package goes like this: we use some of the highest value cards in the faction (Damien de la Tour and Stefan Skellen) and protect them with our Defender, Ffion var Gaernel.
 Damien allows us to reuse our leader ability, which will in almost all cases be Enslave, for up to 15 points of value (5 points from Damien and 10 points maximum from Seizing a 5-point unit) that can remove an engine as well.
 Steffan Skellen is ideally combined with Bribery to play one of our best point-oriented cards again with 5 extra points attached.
 We can protect these cards with Ffion var Gaernel if the opponent is not equipped with a means to deal with it, such as a Purify effect.
-If we cannot protect these cards with the Imperial Formation leader ability to boost them out of removal range, but we can also use them with Enslave if the meta is particularly light on removal effects.
+Typically, we will play these cards with the Imperial Formation leader ability to boost them out of removal range, but we can also use them with Enslave if the meta is particularly light on removal effects.

 Falibor is one of the true power plays in Northern Realms, as it can be deployed for up to 13 points while removing several units.
 The faction utilizes many instances of damage from Order effects, which makes setting up Falibor relatively simple in many cases.
 The worst case scenario is 10 points, which represents a high point floor.
 One of the further advantages to Falibor is that it does not take time to accumulate its value, so it can be used at the end of a round where we have spent time developing our own engines without losing value.